fanfanlatulipe26/talking_variometer_altimeter/README.md

-# talking_variometer_altimeter
+## talking_variometer_altimeter
-A Poor Man’s simple and inexpensive Arduino-based RC sailplane talking variometer and altimeter
+### A Poor Man’s simple and inexpensive Arduino-based RC sailplane talking variometer and altimeter

 This project is built around Rolf R Bakke’s project of a [DIY simple and inexpensive Arduino-based sailplane variomete](<https://www.rcgroups.com/forums/showthread.php?1749208-DIY-simple-and-inexpensive-Arduino-based-sailplane-variometer>).
 For the fun, a “voice output” was added and the height of the model is spoken on demand.

+Main features:
+- Standalone system: it doesn’t rely on some telemetry channel offered by RC equipments but provides its own downlink transmitter and receiver in the 2.4 MHz band.
+- Announce altitude increases with a specified step
+- Announce on demand max / current altitude
+- Setup menu
+- Choice of unit meters / feet
+- Language for voice output easily customizable
+- Built with inexpensive modules easily available

 The system register the highest altitude reached during the current flight and can announce numbers up to 10999, positive or negative.
 (Hope that you are simply at the top of the slope if announced altitude is negative …)
-The language used for the voice output is easily customizable.

-Built with inexpensive modules easily available, **it doesn’t rely on some telemetry channel offered by RC equipments** but provides its own downlink transmitter and receiver.
-The transmitter onboard the model includes:
-- An Arduino Pro Mini board
-- A MS5611 barometric pressure sensor
-- a NRF24L01 2.4Ghz transceiver

-The receiver in ground station includes:
-- An Arduino Pro Mini
-- a NRF24L01 2.4Ghz transceiver
-- a DFPlayer MP3 module
-- a speaker and a buzzer

 The transmitter and the receiver use only on one channel in the 2.4 GHz band.
 If need be, you can change this channel in the transmitter and receiver source code.
 See at the beginning of source code the line